James Hardy Vaux: Literary works

 Whilst banished to the Newcastle penal settlement for much of the period from 1811 to 1818, Vaux compiled two works.

 The first was a dictionary of 'flash' or cant language originally written for use by the commandant of the penal settlement in performing his magisterial duties.
+A new but unaltered edition was issued in 2008 under the Verbivore imprint, owned and operated by Gordon Balfour Haynes of Australia; it was reissued in 2016.
 An edited edition by Simon Barnard was republished in 2019 as James Hardy Vaux's 1819 Dictionary of Criminal Slang.

 He next compiled his memoirs, which he titled Memoirs of the First Thirty-Two Years of The Life of James Hardy Vaux, A Swindler and Pickpocket; Now Transported for the Second Time, and For Life, to New South Wales.
 On completing the manuscript, he dedicated his work to the commandant of the penal settlement, who had apparently encouraged Vaux to compile his memoirs.

 In 1819 the manuscript of Vaux's memoirs, together with the dictionary of 'flash' language, were published in London by John Murray as Memoirs of James Hardy Vaux, written by himself.
 The memoirs were republished by John Hunt in 1827 and reprinted in 1829 and 1830.
 Since Vaux's death, the memoirs were again republished in 1964 with an introduction and editorial notes by Noel McLachlan.

 The first full-length autobiography written in Australia, Vaux's memoirs provide a unique insight into criminal life in London and the convict penal system.
 In 1827 the London Magazine described Vaux's work as 'one of the most singular that ever issued from the press'.

 The musical play, Flash Jim Vaux, by Australian playwright Ron Blair demonstrated part of Vaux's colourful life.
 It was first performed by the Nimrod Theatre in 1971.